papivot/pace-docs/pks-workload-deployment.md

       serviceAccountName: k8s-operations
       terminationGracePeriodSeconds: 30
 ```

+Modify the CLUSTER_NAME variable's value to something as per your requirements.
+Modify the `image: whoami6443/k8soper:0.0.6

 Once saved, use kubectl to deploy the relevant K8s objects.

 > `kubectl apply -f k8sops-deployment.yaml`